bmaximuml/CS351-Reports/mininet.md

 * `mininet>` preceeds Mininet commands that should be typed at Mininet’s CLI,
 * `#` preceeds Linux commands that are typed at a root shell prompt

+### Part 1: Everyday Mininet Usage

-`$ sudo mn -h` Mininet help
+* `$ sudo mn -h` Mininet help

-`$ sudo wireshark &` View control traffic using OpenFlow Wireshark dissector
+* `$ sudo wireshark &` View control traffic using OpenFlow Wireshark dissector

-`$ sudo mn -h` Start a minimal topology and enter the CLI.
+* `$ sudo mn` Start a minimal topology and enter the CLI.
 This topology constitutes one switch, two hosts, and the OpenFlow reference controller.

-`mininet> help` Display Mininet CLI commands
+* `mininet> help` Display Mininet CLI commands

-`mininet> nodes` Display nodes
+* `mininet> nodes` Display nodes

-`mininet> net` Display links
+* `mininet> net` Display links

-`mininet> dump` Display information about all nodes
+* `mininet> dump` Display information about all nodes

-If the first string typed into the Mininet CLI is a host, switch or controller name, the command is executed on that node.
+* If the first string typed into the Mininet CLI is a host, switch or controller name, the command is executed on that node.
 For example: `mininet> h1 ifconfig -a`

+* `mininet> pingall` Test ping between all pairs

+* `mininet> h1 python -m SimpleHTTPServer 80 &` Run a simple web server on *h1*

+* `mininet> exit` Exit mininet CLI

+* `$ sudo mn -c` Cleanup mininet

+### Part 2: Advanced Startup Options

+* Commands can be run on a Mininet topology without dropping into the CLI.

+  * `$ sudo mn --test pingpair` Create a minimal topology, run an all pairs ping test, then tear down.

+  * `$ sudo mn --test iperf` Create a minimal topology, test TCP bandwidth between hosts, then tear down.

+* The `--topo` flag can be used to change the topology.

+  * `$ sudo mn --test pingall --topo single,3` Three hosts instead of default two.

+  * `$ sudo mn --test pingall --topo linear,4` Linear topology (where each switch has one host, and all switches connect in a line).

+* Mininet 2.0 allows you to set link parameters, and these can even be set automatially from the command line

+  * `$ sudo mn --link tc,bw=10,delay=10ms` Set bandwidth to 10Mb/s, add a 10ms delay. *tc* refers to a TCLink.

+* The Python API can be used to define more complex custom topologies.
+The CLI can take a *.py* file as an argument to a flag and use that to define the topology.
+  * `$ sudo mn --custom ~/mininet/custom/topo-2sw-2host.py --topo mytopo --test pingall` Create a custom topology from the Python file.

+* `$ sudo mn --mac` Set the MAC and IP addresses to small, unique, easy to read IDs.

+* `$ sudo mn -x` Start an xterm for every host and switch

+* Different types of switch can be used, such as *user-space (`--switch user`)* or *Open vSwitch (`--switch ovs`)*

+* `$ sudo mn --test none` Record the time to set up and tear down a topology.
+(0.205s on Iroh for default topology)

+* */mininet/examples* contains examples of how to use Mininet's Python API, as well as potentially useful code that has not been integreated into the main code base

+* `$ sudo ~/mininet/examples/sshd.py` Start an SSH daemon on a host